Take our survey to help us provide the best possible support to your small business during COVID-19 and beyond.

 All agricultural chemicals can drift when sprayed.
-There are two types of spray drift:
+There are 2 types of spray drift:

 - vapour drift - the airborne movement of vaporised agricultural chemicals from the sprayed area.

-Chemical spraying is usually safe when performed by responsible operators who follow manufacturers' recommendations.
-However, undesirable spray drift can occur when chemicals are misused, often when operators fail to observe product label instructions.
+Chemical spraying is usually safe when performed by responsible operators who follow manufacturers' recommendations and the chemical product label instructions.
+However, off-target spray drift can occur when chemicals are misused when operators fail to observe product label instructions.